Redskins release defensive end Ricky Jean Francois

 ASHBURN, Va.
-(AP) -- The Washington Redskins have released defensive end Ricky Jean Francois.
+(AP) -- The Washington Redskins continued their defensive line makeover by releasing Ricky Jean Francois and re-signing Ziggy Hood.

 Jean Francois' release comes less than a week after the start of free agency and the firing of general manager Scot McCloughan.
-The team announced the move Wednesday.
+The team announced the moves Wednesday.

 Jean Francois had criticized the Redskins in a radio interview for firing McCloughan and also made his feelings known on social media.

+The day the team said McCloughan was not at the scouting combine for a family matter, he tweeted: ''Got to be more careful on what you say, cause the next day when your words change, people are going to highlight those lies u said before.''

+McCloughan signed Jean Francois before the 2015 season.
+Jean Francois started only seven games in two seasons for the Redskins.

-The Redskins also re-signed defensive lineman Ziggy Hood and offensive lineman Vinston Painter.
+In addition to re-upping Hood, the team re-signed exclusive rights free agent offensive lineman Vinston Painter.
 Hood, 30, had 17 tackles and one assist in his only season in Washington.

 ---